mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 The behavior of the control is as follows:

-1. The control has selected state and unselected state determined by the `IsSelected` property.
+1. The control has on and off states determined by the `IsOn` property.
 2. The states are visually distinguished through the `SelectedColor` and `UnselectedColor` bindable properties.
 3. When the control is tapped, the selection state is mutated and the text color is updated to the `SelectedColor` or `UnselectedColor`.